King-Kingah/Shell-Scripts/README.md

 ## Contributions:

 Contributions are welcome from the community.
-If you have a helpful script or an improvement to an existing one, please follow our contribution guidelines.
+If you have a helpful script or an improvement to an existing one, please follow our [contribution guidelines](https://{path}CONTRIBUTING.md).

+## License:

+This repository is licensed under the [MIT License](https://{path}/LICENSE), ensuring that you have the freedom to use, modify, and share the scripts.

+Hopefully these Bash scripts prove valuable in simplifying your daily tasks.
+Happy scripting!